Changissnz/nu_merchant_principal/README.md

 spectators (references) view the spectated (source).
 Diagram CRN2 shows two references with material and functional utility transfers with the source.
 Reference $R_0$ acquires functional utility from the source and pays material utility to it.
-This relation is opposite to that of the other reference $R_1$.
+The relation is opposite to that of the other reference $R_1$.
 This computational reference network raises the question of what real immediate and long-term benefits these relations between the references and the source amount to.
 It is an open question.

+The vulture is a protector and a reaper.